Ratua (Vanuatu)

 Ratua, situated in the Vanuatu archipelago, is a 146 acre island located south of Espiritu Santo, between Aore and Malo islands.

 History

-In the early 1900s, during the Anglo-French condominium colony, when the Vanuatu archipelago was originally named New Hebrides until its independence in 1980, the island of Ratua was an uninhabited French coconut plantation where copra was produced.
+In 1906, during the Anglo-French condominium colony, when the Vanuatu archipelago was originally named New Hebrides until its independence in 1980, the island of Ratua was an uninhabited French coconut plantation where copra was produced.

 Geography

-The island is a rich sanctuary of flora and fauna, from active volcanoes, waterfalls, caves, reefs inhabited by sea tortoises and bright coral reefs, it is still covered by a plethora of flamboyant coconut and fruit trees.
+Covering roughly 146 acres (59 hectares), Ratua Island is a low-lying sanctuary blanketed by tropical vegetation, coconut groves, and native fruit trees.
+Tucked between the neighboring islands of Aore and Malo, Ratua is naturally sheltered from open-ocean swells and heavy winds.
+This geographical position creates exceptionally calm, glass-like waters and clear lagoon conditions that support vibrant coral reefs and thriving marine life, including sea turtles.

+Due to its proximity to Espiritu Santo, the island is accessible via a short 30-minute boat ride from Luganville, making it one of the more accessible offshore islets in the Sanma Province.

+In addition to boat access from Luganville, the island features a private grass airstrip (approx. 700 meters / 2,300 feet) on its southern coast, allowing direct charter flight access.